Tarek-Derradji/tarekderradji.github.io/_pages/documents.md

 {% include base_path %}

-Find a diverse range of documents, including essays, research papers, presentations, and reports.
+Find a diverse range of documents, including essays, presentations, and reports I made as a student .

 Internships
 ======